andreztz/andreztz.github.io/desativar_avisos_no_pytest/index.md

 ## Utilizando o PYTEST_ADDOPTS

+> PYTEST_ADDOPTS¶
+> This contains a command-line (parsed by the py:mod:shlex module) that will be prepended
+> to the command line given by the user, see Builtin configuration file options
+> for more information.

-O **PYTEST_ADDOPTS** é uma variável de ambiente que permite passar opções para o pytest através do `Makefile` ou exportando-a direto no terminal.
+O **PYTEST_ADDOPTS** é uma variável de ambiente, que armazena parâmetros de linha de comando, que durante a execução do pytest serão adicionados a linha de comando fornecida pelo usuário. É possível defini-la exportando-a no terminal ou direto no arquivo `Makefile`.
 Para desabilitar os avisos (warnings) no pytest, podemos utilizar a opção `-p no:warnings`.

 ### Desativando os avisos no makefile